Can You Bring a Cooler on A Plane? The Ultimate How-To Guide

 https://www.tsa.gov/travel/security-screening/whatcanibring/items/gel-ice-packs

-Security officers may occasionally inspect food or ask to take a closer look if something blocks the X-ray image, but we have found the process straightforward when everything is packed neatly and kept frozen.
+Security officers may occasionally inspect food if something blocks the X-ray image.
+However, we’ve found the process quick and straightforward when everything is packed neatly.

 AirlinePersonal Item SizeAirline Policy